dough10/PolySonic/README.md

 - when showing all albums by a artist (from artist list) page now contains a small bio and links to similar artist in your library

+- fix a bug where app would get stuck if there was a error connecting to the server while on loading screen.

 0.2.5

 - fix bug that caused app to display no albums if attempting to remove a folder filter to display all folders.